ADR: Paths to Settlement

 Who will attend the mediation?

 Mediation works best when only the parties directly involved in the dispute are at the mediation.
 If anyone else is to be involved, their attendance must be approved by the parties as well as by the mediators.

 Who will be the mediator(s)?

-Each court that participates in the Magistrate Court Mediation Program has a pool of professionally trained Mediators who offer their services free of charge.
-Each mediator has been certified by the Administrative Office of the Courts; however, the Mediators are not employees of the Court.
+The Magistrate Court Mediation Program has a pool of professionally trained Mediators who offer their services free of charge.
+Mediators are not employees of the Court.